ianna/2025-06-20-hsf-iris-hep-uproot-awkward-tutorial/README.md

 ## Browsing the material online

 The cells of the JupyterLab notebooks are deliberately unevaluated—we will discover their output during the tutorial.
-However, if you're coming here after the event and want to look up how we did something, see the [evaluated](evaluated) directory for an evaluated version of the notebook.
+However, if you're coming here after the event and want to look up how we did something, see the [evaluated](uproot-awkward-tutorial-evaluated.ipynb) version of the notebook.